adamjstevenson/adamjstevenson.github.io/_posts/2015-11-22-understanding-pagination-with-the-stripe-api-by-example.md

 ## Another 999,999,996 examples?

 This post was initially titled "A Billion Examples of Pagination with the Stripe API", but after I got through 4 I realized that a billion seemed would take a while.
-Still, there are lots of cool and useful things you can do here so it's likely I'll come back here later and update this in the future.
+Still, there are lots of cool and useful things you can do with the Stripe API and pagination, so it's likely I'll come back later and update this in the future.

 [0] Except people who aren't using one of these languages.
 Close enough.